Hazmat work opens up career options for Adam Sayre, agricultural economist

 Adam recently graduated from Los Alamos High School.
 This fall, Adam will be a freshman at New Mexico State University, studying agricultural economics.
 Adam participated in the Los Alamos High School marching band as the drum major, and will continue his interest in music as a member of the Pride of New Mexico Marching Band for New Mexico State.

-LANL is helping Adam learn what career field he is most interested in.
-He describes LANL as “a great resource.
+The Lab is helping Adam learn what career field he is most interested in.
+He describes the Lab as “a great resource.
 You can find out what you want to do with your degree while working with world-class scientists, doing groundbreaking research in the best facilities.”